cubing/comlink-everywhere/README.md

 - If you're running `node` , the `type` option will be ignored and the worker will be instantiated as a classic/module worker matching the calling code.
 See <https://github.com/nodejs/node/issues/30682>
 - This library is written as ESM.
 It is only meant to be used with ESM, except specifically for workers instantiated from strings (as a workaround for Firefox and Safari's lack of module worker support).
 - The `Worker` constructor cannot be retrieved synchronously.
-  - The implementation uses a dynamic import to get the `node` constructor for better compatibility (by not importing `node` modules unless necessary), which means it is not available synchronosuly.
+  - The implementation uses a dynamic import to get the `node` constructor for better compatibility (by not importing `node` modules unless necessary), which means it is not available synchronously.
+- `.terminate()` is not currently available on `node` workers.
+Please file an issue if you want to use this library and be able to call `.terminate()`.
+  - Note that we always call [`.unref()`](https://nodejs.org/api/worker_threads.html#worker_threads_broadcastchannel_unref) for `node` workers, which means they will not hold up program exit.